Tagging

 Sometimes a request will get two separate tags that seem to be redundant.
 For example:

-When a Security Policy is matched with a request, a tag is generated for the Policy itself, and for the Policy that was used.
+When a Security Policy is mapped to a request, a tag is generated for the Policy itself, and for the path-map entry within that Policy that was used.
 If the names are similar (which is true for default values, as in the example), then the tags can appear to be redundant.

-Note that these admin-defined tags do not replace the automatic tags.
-Rather, when a request triggers a ruleset, all of the specified tags (both automatic and admin-defined) are attached to it.
+Admin-defined tags do not replace the system tags.
+Rather, when a request triggers a security ruleset, all of the specified tags (system and user) are attached to it.

 ) for each one, and then have that tag configured in an ACL Profile to be exempted from content filtering.

-Note too that when admin-defined tags are configurable, the "Tag" field will generally accept more than one tag (separated by spaces).
+Note that the Tags field will accept more than one tag, separated by spaces.
 This provides even more flexibility, such as the ability to create a hierarchy of tag categories.

 Tag Finder

-Hovering the cursor over an entry will display a button, allowing the admin to open the relevant security entity in the UI.
+As shown above, hovering the cursor over an entry will display a button that will open the relevant security entity in the UI.

 At the bottom, there is also a button to open the Events Log, pre-populated with a filter to display all requests that have this tag attached.